Automattic/happychat-client/src/lib/auth/README.md

  - `wpcom-proxy-iframe` - proxy iframe wpcom authentication using Calypso's wpcom object

  ## API
  `init( settings )` - Initialize authentication library (authenticator).
-Based on the authentication type a strategy will be selected.
+A strategy will be prepared based on the authentication type

  #### Available settings